1. 705. 304. 6246

 The term “probiotic” is used to describe the beneficial bacteria that inhabit the human intestinal tract.
 The word is derived from Greek and literally means “for life.”

-Probiotics are found in fermented foods such as yogurt, sauerkraut, and kefir.
+Probiotics are found in fermented foods with lactic acid bacteria, products like whole-milk yogurt, kefir (drinkable yogurt), sauerkraut (probably the most well-known lacto-fermented vegetable), and other cultured dairy products.
 Many of these foods rich in probiotics are still of great importance to the diets of most of the people in the world.

-Scientists, however, have found a way to freeze-dry these beneficial bacteria and put them in capsules.
+Scientists, however, have found a way to freeze-dry these beneficial bacteria and put them in capsules making probiotic supplements.
 The specific microorganisms found in these capsules are usually lactobacilli and bifidobacteria, which are the major probiotics found in the human intestinal tract.

 One of the best-documented applications of probiotic supplements is in the prevention and treatment of urinary tract infections.

-As the efficacy of probiotic supplements is based solely on the number of live organisms present, successful results are attained by taking the minimum of 50 billion viable bacteria per day.
+The efficacy of probiotic supplements – in the form of capsules, tablets, sachets, and powders – is based solely on the number of live organisms present.
+Unfortunately, not all supplemental probiotics are equal.
+Successful results can be only attained by taking the minimum of 50 billion viable good bacteria per day.